 MRC sponsors, “What’s Cool About Manufacturing,” a school based program to foster increased student awareness of work and career opportunities in the manufacturing sector, first in Lehigh, Northampton, and Carbon counties and in 2016/2017 also in Berks and Schuylkill counties.
-Teams of six to eight, eighth graders from 19 schools produced video clips at 19 Berks and Schuylkill County based manufacturing companies.
+Teams of six to eight, seventh and eighth graders from 35 schools in 2018 produced video clips at 35 Berks and Schuylkill County based manufacturing companies.

 The process is a rewarding learning experience for both the students and the businesses.
-Framed as a competitive process, the program generated enthusiasm, pride, and heightened awareness school wide of employment opportunities in the manufacturing arena.
+Framed as a competitive process, the program generates enthusiasm, pride, and heightened awareness school wide about employment and career opportunities in the manufacturing arena.

 The video clips are a useful learning resource for career education.
-Access to each of the 19 video clips is found below:
+Access to each of the 19 video clips from 2017 is found below:

 - Boyertown Area and Bally Ribbon Mills (website)